 Loss of bulk modulus (air makes oil compressible, which generates heat)

 The heating problem is compounded by impaired cooling, as described below.
 The building heat leads not only to oil oxidation but also to thermal degradation (such as from microdieseling) forming varnish, sludge and carbon insolubles.
-Additives such as zinc dialkyldithiophosphate (ZDDP) will also deplete prematurely due to the heat.
+Thermal degradation can also affect the additive package of the oil.